 "We feel like this is a chance to make history right now, a step forward," said senior Richard Howell, who had never beaten the Tar Heels until Saturday.
 “It’s been one-sided a lot between Duke and UNC and NC State, and now we’re part of the change.”

-After a midweek loss at Wake Forest led to a clear-the-air Wolfpack team meeting, there was a mingled sense of revelry and relief at PNC Arena after the victory.
+After a midweek loss at Wake Forest led to a clear-the-air Wolfpack team meeting, there was a mingled since of revelry and relief at PNC Arena after the victory.

 State -- with its balanced offense and exuberant crowd -- dominated from the outset, using its bigger frontcourt of Howell and C.J.
 Leslie to get UNC forward James Michael McAdoo into foul trouble early (two in the first two minutes) and its junior point guard, Lorenzo Brown, to discombobulate Tar Heels freshman Marcus Paige often.